tyst3273/phonon-sed/README.md

 # I rewrote the whole code from scratch.
-It's less crappy now.
+It's pretty good now.
+Stand by for a detailed description or email me at ty.sterling@colorado.edu :)